Lamdat-oss/ado-automation-tool/readme.md

 - When each script is due for execution
 - Last run timestamp for each script
 - Execution start/completion times
-- Script execution duration
+- Script execution duration with timeout information
 - Next scheduled execution time for each script
-- Any errors or warnings
+- Any errors or warnings including timeout errors

 Example log output:
 ```
+[INFO] Executing 3 of 5 scheduled scripts (timeout: 3600s)
 [INFO] First execution for script 'data-sync.rule' (Last run will be: 2024-01-15 03:00:00)
 [INFO] Script 'data-sync.rule' completed.
 Last run: 2024-01-15 03:00:00, Next execution in 30 minutes at 2024-01-15 10:30:00
 ```